Introduction to Affiliate Tracking: How It Works and Why It Matters

 How Tracking Systems Function

 Tracking systems use special codes to link customer actions to affiliates.
 These codes are in affiliate links or tracking codes.
-They help track how customers move from an affiliate’s site to a brand’s site4.
+They help track how customers move from an affiliate’s site to a brand’s site.

 Different Types of Tracking Methods